melezhik/SparrowCI/README.md

 WARNING!
-This feature is still being tested, although security is address seriously (*) in SparrowCI service,  don't use SparrowCI secrets to store your credit card information.
+This feature is still being tested, although security is address seriously (*) in SparrowCI service,  don't use SparrowCI secrets to store your credit card information and other valuable data.
 You've been warned )))

-To use secrets in SparrowCI pipeline:
+To use secrets n SparrowCI pipeline:

 1. Create secret using secret manager in https://ci.sparrowhub.io